Karen Silkwood (AP Photo)

-Thirty-six years ago today, union activist and plutonium plant worker Karen Silkwood was found dead in what police ruled a single-car accident.
+Forty years ago today on Nov.
+13, 1974, union activist and plutonium plant worker Karen Silkwood was found dead in what police ruled a single-car accident.
 But the circumstances surrounding her death have kept people guessing to this day.

-Karen Silkwood was born in 1946 and grew up in Nederland, Texas.
+Silkwood was born Feb.
+19, 1946, and grew up in Nederland, Texas.
 After attending college for a year, she married an oil worker and had three children before she abandoned her family and moved Oklahoma City.
 Her children were 5 years, 3 years and 18 months old when she left them, telling her oldest daughter Kristi that she was going out to buy some cigarettes.

 In the summer of 1974, Silkwood testified to the Atomic Energy Commission that she had found serious violations of health and safety regulations – including evidence of spills, leaks, faulty fuel rods and enough missing plutonium to make multiple nuclear weapons.
 She also alleged the company had falsified inspection records.

 Not long after, some strange things began happening.

 On Nov.
 5, 1974, during a routine check, Silkwood discovered she had been exposed to over 400 times the legal limit for plutonium.
 She was sent home with a sample kit to conduct more self-tests.
 The following morning, despite having handled no dangerous materials as part of her job that day, she tested positive once more.
 On Nov.
 7, plutonium contamination was found in her lungs and she was sent to Los Alamos National Laboratory in New Mexico for further testing.